When the Robots Came for the Coders

 The surface disagreement is about tone.
 Fly.io dismisses AI skeptics as working "out of spite," while Nilenso acknowledges legitimate concerns.
 But dig deeper and you find they're arguing about what it means to be a developer when the thing you've built your identity around starts dissolving.

-The Woodworking Metaphor That Breaks Down
+The Broken Woodworking Metaphor

-Fly.io's cutting analogy deserves scrutiny:
+Fly.io's cutting analogy should be scrutinized:

 "Do you like fine Japanese woodworking?
 All hand tools and sashimono joinery?
 Me too.
 Do it on your own time."